PedroVinicius/ewallet/README.md

 2. Run the tests suite to certify that everything is ok and to avoid regressions.
 3. Create a pull request.

-After your pull request has been approved, the code will be merged with the master branch.
+After your pull request has been approved, the code will be merged into the master branch.